jaonjohnkim/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Planning Buddy
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For those hardworkers who need a break from work.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Going on a trip is supposed to be fun, but a lot of work goes into planning: looking up ratings, minimizing travel time, and knowing when to go somewhere.
+Just tell Planning Buddy the list of things you would like to do, and Planning Buddy will make sure that you and your friends will have a good time.
+And if you don't like Planning Buddy's recommendation, you can always tweak things afterwards!
+Saving and sharing your itinerary with your friends is as easy as copying and pasting the link.
 ## Problem ##
   > Describe the problem your product solves.
+  Planning Buddy aims to minimize the time and effort that goes into planning any trip.
 ## Solution ##
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "You thought google"
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Add locations to your list of to-dos by their name and address, and then click Plan-It!
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.